jmineroff/Domino-Launchpad-Quickstart/README.md

 ### Lab 1.2 - Defining Project Goals

-Click back into the Overview area of your project.
-Then navigate to the Manage tab.
+Click back into the **Overview** area of your project.
+Then navigate to the **Manage** tab.

 <p align="center">
 <img src = readme_images/Overview.png width="800">
 </p>

-Click on **Add Goals**
+Click on **Add Goals**.

 <p align="center">
 <img src = readme_images/AddProjectGoals.png width="800">
 </p>

-For the goal title type in 'Explore Data' and click save.
-Once the goal is saved click the drop down on the right to mark the goal status as 'Data Acquisition and Exploration'.
+For the goal title type in `Explore Data` and click save.
+Once the goal is saved click the drop down on the right to mark the goal status as `Data Acquisition and Exploration`.

 <p align="center">
 <img src = readme_images/Goal1status.png width="800">
 </p>

-[optional] - Add a comment to the goal and tag a collaborator you've added earlier by typing '@' followed by their username.
+[optional] - If you've already added a collaborator to Domino, add a comment to the goal and tag them by typing '@' followed by their username.
 Click on the paper airplane to submit the comment.

 <p align="center">
 <img src = readme_images/Goal1comment.png width="800">